-Men and women can both be victims of domestic violence and in these types of serious cases, it can be necessary to consider an injunction.
+Men and women can both be victims of domestic abuse and in these types of serious cases, it can be necessary to consider an injunction.
 An injunction is a court order that requires someone to do or not do something.

 If the case ends up in the criminal courts, the courts can issue a restraining order to protect the victims of crime.
 A restraining order may: prevent a person from harassing and communicating with you by phone, text or email; restrict them from behaving in a certain way; prevent them from going to certain places such as your home or workplace; restrict them from approaching you.
 Breach of a restraining order is a criminal offence.

 It’s important to get the right help for your situation and discuss the different options with an experienced family law professional.
-Here at Harrogate Family Law, Andrew Meehan is accredited as a Resolution specialist in domestic violence and can offer confidential legal advice to clients facing these difficult and challenging circumstances.
+Here at Harrogate Family Law, Andrew Meehan is accredited as a Resolution specialist in domestic abuse cases and can offer confidential legal advice to clients facing these difficult and challenging circumstances.

-This article has been prepared with the aim of providing general information only and does not constitute legal advice in relation to any particular situation.
-While we aim to ensure that the information is correct at the date on which it is added to the website, the legal position can change frequently, and content will not always be updated following any relevant changes.
-In addition, everyone’s circumstances are different and this article is provided by way of general information only and must not be relied upon.
+Everyone’s circumstances are different and this article is provided by way of general information only and must not be relied upon.
 If you require legal advice on a family law issue, please feel free to contact us by emailing email@example.com.